John Williams (mixed martial artist)

-John Williams was a Canadian retired mixed martial artist, who became the oldest active professional mixed martial artist at age 70, when he made his professional fight debut against Larry Brewbaker on 24 July 2010.
+John Williams was a Canadian mixed martial artist who became the oldest active professional mixed martial artist at age 70, when he made his professional fight debut against Larry Brubaker on 24 July 2010.

 Early life

-Williams belonged to the Native American tribe Wabenaki, and was a direct ancestor of the great Wabenaki war chief Madockaweando.
+Williams belonged to the Native American tribe Wabenaki and was a direct ancestor of the great Wabenaki war chief Madockaweando.
 Both of John's parents spoke French and were part of the Wabenaki tribe.
 Dr. John Williams has always been an avid mixed martial artist (MMA) fighter, and started fighting at the juvenile age of 7.
 Williams picked up fast on mixed martial arts (MMA), and by age 16 he had already received training in Olympic-style weightlifting, Kodokan Judo, and Tani-Ha Jiu-Jitsu.
 By the time John reached the age of 23, he had started giving demonstrations that authenticated pure forms of strength and ability.
 Some of the tasks he performed included, bending spikes, tearing phonebooks and license plates in half, and holding two jeeps from going in the opposite directions.

 Martial arts/MMA career

 Williams became so influential through the sport of mixed martial arts (MMA), that he eventually opened up a Jiu-Jitsu practice in the United States in 1963.
 Although having his own practice which kept him busy in the sport, Williams went on to teach a variety of seminars all over the world.
-Williams brought the sport of MMA to Canada, and also was one of the first record holders of several different events.
+Williams brought the sport of MMA to Canada and also was one of the first record holders of several different events.
 Williams was part of a very successful Canadian wrestling team which happened to be one of the top three in Canada at the time.
 He won Mr. Moncton title in the late 1950s and entered the Guinness Book of World Records in the 1980s.
 In 1987, Williams set a world record for breaking multiple blocks of ice with a single punch.
-Each block was 11 inches thick, 22 inches wide, 42 inches long, and were stacked one on top of the other 10 consecutive blocks in a pile.
+Each block was 11 inches thick, 22 inches wide, and 42 inches long, and were stacked one on top of the other 10 consecutive blocks in a pile.
 This record still stands today.
-Some other records in the name of John Williams consists of, 13 consecutive hours of judo throws, over 100 weightlifting records, which include a world record for lifting 505 pounds in the one-handed deadlift at 160 pound bodyweight.
+Some other records in the name of John Williams include 13 consecutive hours of judo throws and over 100 weightlifting records, which include a world record for lifting 505 pounds in the one-handed deadlift at 160 pound bodyweight.
 Sadly, this record was disproved as the world record for this lift was already achieved in 1920.
 He fought in kickboxing, amateur and professional boxing, and he competed in both karate and judo.